theNewDynamic/oregonsadventurecoast.com/content/blog/follow-our-summer-fishing-tips-on-oregon-s-adventure-coast.md

 **#4 CHECK TIDES & LOCAL FORECASTS BEFORE YOU GO**.
 We don't have to tell you how important it is to pay attention to the weather forecast when you are planning an outdoor recreational activity on Oregon's Adventure Coast.
 Local news stations like [KCBY](https://kcby.com/), [The World Newspaper](https://theworldlink.com/news/local/), and [K-DOCK 92.9 FM](https://kdockfm.com/) are just a few of the local media organizations you can turn to for up-to-date reports.
 Check the tide times at [tides-forecast.com](https://www.tide-forecast.com/locations/Coos-Bay-Oregon/tides/latest).

 **#5 DON'T BE AFRAID TO ASK FOR ADVICE.** The local bait and tackle shops offer all the gear, plus pro tips for both novice and experienced anglers.
-Visitors will also find excellent tips and recommendations by calling local businesses like [Basin Tackle Shop](https://www.facebook.com/basintacklecharleston/) and [Bite’s On Bait & Tackle](https://www.yelp.com/biz/bites-on-bait-and-tackle-coos-bay).
+Visitors will also find excellent tips and recommendations by calling local businesses like [Bite’s On Bait & Tackle](https://www.yelp.com/biz/bites-on-bait-and-tackle-coos-bay).
 Here’s a list of other local[ businesses](https://oregonsadventurecoast.com/equipment-rent-and-buy/) that may be a valuable resource to you.

 **#6 BE SMART & STAY SAFE.** Our quiet, peaceful, [undeveloped beaches](https://www.oregonsadventurecoast.com/undeveloped-beaches) are ideal for recreational fishing, but if you ignore [these potentially lifesaving safety guidelines](https://www.oregonsadventurecoast.com/blog/eight-ways-to-stay-safe-on-the-beaches-along-the-oregon-coast), a relaxing fishing excursion could suddenly become unsafe without warning.
 Read [Safe Ways to Explore the Beach](https://oregonstateparks.org/index.cfm?do=v.page&id=96) for more information.